Healthy Homes Assessment Havelock North Central

 Fines for Failing to Comply

-Beginning on July 1st, 2021, if a new, renewed or varied contract is signed on a Havelock North Central rental property, all Healthy Homes compliance work have to be finished inside of 90 days.
+Beginning on July 1st, 2021, when a new, renewed or varied contract is signed on a Havelock North Central rental property, all Healthy Homes compliance items need to be finished by the end of 90 days.

-Failure to comply with any of the Healthy Homes Standards inside of the period of time expected can lead to the possibility of a fine up to $7200.
-Additionally, if the most currently-in place Healthy Homes Statement of Compliance is not included in the renewal, new or revised tenancy agreement there could be an additional fine or infringement fee.
+Inability to adhere to any of the Healthy Homes Standards within the expected timeframe can result in a fine of up to $7200.
+Furthermore, if a existing Healthy Homes Statement of Compliance isn’t incorporated within an updated, renewed, or revised tenancy contract, there could be an additional fine or infringement fee.

-Anyone can request information about the Healthy Homes Standard and how they relate to the home they reside in.
-If the landlord or property manager is unable to supply the required information within 21 days of being informed of the request, they may be issued an infringement notice and be fined as high as $750.
+Every tenant is entitled to request information about the Healthy Homes Standard and how they relate to the building they reside in.
+If the property manager does not provide the required information within 21 days from getting the notice, the tenant can be issued an infringement notice and be fined upto $750.

-Additionally, there is also a fine of approximately $900 for landlords or property managers who provide a false or inaccurate Healthy Homes Statement of Compliance or other information.
-The person who is responsible for this fine is the person who is named on the lease agreement as being the person who is letting the property which could be the name of the landlord or the company that manages the property.
+Additionally, there is an additional fine of approximately $900 for property owners or property managers providing a false or inaccurate Healthy Homes Compliance Statement or information.
+The person who is responsible for this fine is the one who is named on the tenancy agreement as the person who is letting the property out which could be the name of the landlord or the company that manages the property.

-All the information on the Compliance Statement needs to be correct at the time that the tenancy agreement is signed.
-It must be updated throughout the tenancy as any associated work has been completed.
+All information in the Statement of Compliance needs to be accurate when the tenancy contract is completed, and is updated throughout the tenancy as any related work is completed.

-It is important to note that landlords with several rental properties can face more severe penalties for not complying.
-The most severe penalties are given only for serious breaches, and landlords with more than six properties could be fined as high as $50,000, and as much as $100,000 in hearings.
+It is also important to note that a landlord who own multiple rental properties could face additional fines for non-compliance.
+The harshest penalties are given for the most serious breaches, and landlords with six or more properties can receive fines of up to $50,000, and as much as $100,000 in hearings.

 Healthy homes matter